Location Aware Opportunistic Bandwidth Sharing between Static and Mobile Users with Stochastic Learning in Cellular Networks: Opportunistic Bandwidth Allocation Under Perfect Knowledge of Mean User Rates and

-{\bf Comments on Fairness:} Note that, each static user will asymptotically receive positive throughput, since with positive probability a cell will have zero mobile user at a given time slot.
+This proves the theorem. \end{proof} {\bf Remark:} The binary nature of the optimal policy in Theorem~\ref{theorem:policy-structure} makes is very easy to use the policy for optimal bandwidth allocation in a practical cellular network. {\bf Comments on Fairness:} Note that, each static user will asymptotically receive positive throughput, since with positive probability a cell will have zero mobile user at a given time slot.
 On the other hand, a mobile user might get zero throughput in the current cell.
 In order to ensure a fair bandwidth sharing inside each cell, we describe in Section~\ref{section:fairness} how to share bandwidth between the two classes for a modified objective function which is motivated by the notion of $\alpha$-fairness (see \cite{chiang-fairness} for reference).
 The modified objective function ensures that both classes receive a positive throughput at the same time.

-{\bf Comment on the Discretization of Time:} Note that, the MDP formulation and the policy structure will remain valid even when the state space is uncountable.
-But in the next section we learn the optimal policy via stochastic approximation techniques; the convergence proofs of these schemes require that each state is visited infinitely often, which is satisfied when we have a finite state positive recurrent Markov chain.